LuukHenk/head_box/ROADMAP.md

 ### Sprites
 - Add sprites for everything at the moment

+## Add Life indicator
+- Add life indicator in the top corner or above head

 ### Add music
 - Add a theme song for the game